ASStudioEFL/Lion/README.md

 ### Help us!

-**If you're interested in helping us improve the Lion language, welcome PR!**
+**If you're interested in helping us improve the Lion language, welcome Pull Requests or commit issue!**